 Swap two legs for two wheels and follow National Cycle Route Four along Swansea Bay and up into the wooded hills of Clyne Valley.
 Didn’t have room to bring along your bike?
 No problem.
 There’s a bike share scheme, so you can pick up your ride from six docking points along the way.
 The scheme is backed by Santander and is really simple to use.
 Simply download the app to unlock the bikes and off you go!
 They cost just £1 for 30 minutes use, up to a maximum of £10 per day.

 Of course, a list of our favourite autumn activities in Swansea Bay could not be complete without a little hike or two, and we always have a soft spot for the Gower Coast Path, which winds around the bays and beaches, but also along windswept cliffs and secret coves.
+Click here to see our full guide on walking the Gower Coast Path.

 Aside from this excellent trail, you’ll also find a wealth of woodland walks and rural rambles.
 With nearly 400 miles of trails to explore in the area, you’re sure to find a memorable route to suit you.
 Here’s three of our favourites to get you started.